dsab123/content/blogposts/excerpts-from-sapiens.md

 	- What an amazing sentence!
 Wonderful double-entendre here, Harari.
 You begin the chapter entitled “The Flood” by talking about how humans crossed the sea to Australia, but here reveal the true flood of which you were speaking the whole time — the human flood across the world that eradicates and domesticates animals to their liking.
 Genius writing.
 <br>

 I'm not going to engage with his writing in this post, rather I'll point out that I found myself often asking the question, "What's your motivation, Harari?" quite often.
 If all that he says is true, humanity is virtually an across-the-board blight on the face of the earth.
-Later on in the book (which you'll have to [purchase](https://amzn.to/3bJjxiS)), Harari details more atrocities that modern man has committed against the world and himself.
+Later on in the book (which you'll have to <a href="https://amzn.to/3bJjxiS" target="_blank">purchase</a>), Harari details more atrocities that modern man has committed against the world and himself.
 If so, does humanity need to exist anymore?
 Would it be better for the world that we don't?
 <br>

 He himself has almost said as much in interviews.
 He remarks that he finds it odd that giant tech companies invite him to speak on the future of man-robot integration (which he devotes a whole chapter to) when all he says about man is gloom and doom.
 <br>

-What are your thoughts?
-[Shoot me an email and let me know](mailto:dsabbaghumd@gmail.com)
+What are your thoughts? <a href="mailto:dsabbaghumd@gmail" target="_blank">Shoot me an email and let me know</a>.